Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    2. R2: The tiles shall match the "place" that the character is at.
 9. The character needs to be animated.
    1. R1: The character shall change based on the movements.
+10. Giving collected artifacts
+	1. R1: The character shall be able to give the stored items/artifacts to the NPCs if asked to pass through the "gate".
+11. The character will move to the next level(one step close to home)
+	1. R1: The character shall be allowed to "fall into" the next level as it gives the artifact asked by the NPC.

 # Non-Functional Requirements
 1. Playing music and sound effects throughout the game.